stathis-ditc/terraform-provider-omni/README.md

 This provider is under development and currntly it is not avialble in any registry.
 To use it;

 1. Run `go install .`
-2. Find the GOBIN path where Go installs your binaries.
-If the GOBIN go environment variable is not set, use the default path, /Users/Username/go/bin
+2. Find the `GOBIN` path where Go installs your binaries.
+If the GOBIN go environment variable is not set, use the default path `/Users/<username>/go/bin`
-3. Create in your home directory a new file .terraformrc and add the following contents
+3. Create in your home directory a new file `.terraformrc` and add the following contents
 ```
 provider_installation {